avanzosc/odoo-addons/account_invoice_usability/README.rst

 =========================

 * In Journal Item" new field "Product Internal Reference".
-* Search invoices by product.
+* Search invoices by product, or line description.

 Bug Tracker
 ===========